-Conversion Operations for Food Wastes: Characteristics of food/agro industry wastes, Current treatment options - Overview, Feasibility of reuse and conversion processes for value added products.
+Self Learning: Characteristics of food/agro industry wastes, Current treatment options- Overview, Feasibility of reuse and conversion processes for value added products.

-Laboratory Work : Microbial and other quality tests of fluid milk/meat/fish, Preparation of casein and fermented milk; Dehydration of fruits and vegetables, Preparation of tomato products, Determination of thermal process time, Pickling of meat, Use of hurdle concept for preservation of foods, Qualitative analysis of processed food samples, Microbiology of raw produce and processed foods, Microbiology of processing areas, Compositional analysis of food plant wastes and their reusability, Visit to mechanized food-processing Industries.
+Laboratory Work : Microbial and other quality tests of fluid milk/meat/fish, Preparation of casein and fermented milk; Dehydration of fruits and vegetables, Preparation of tomato products, Determination of thermal process time, Use of hurdle concept for preservation of foods, Qualitative analysis of processed food samples, Microbiology of raw produce and processed foods.